 2018 has been a weird year for me, quite a few games have been released that I should love.
 Yet an easily overlooked aspect shared between them has left me unable to enjoy them.
 Difficulty settings and challenge.
-I get bored quickly if I don’t find a game challenging..
+I get bored quickly if I don’t find a game challenging.
 Even if it has features I otherwise would love.

-When a game has a set difficulty that cannot be changed.
+When a game has a preset difficulty that cannot be changed.
 The game assumes that every single person to play it either has the exact same skills or enjoys the exact same level of challenge in Videogames.
 At the same time, I would imagine most game developers and publishers also want as many people to buy their games as possible right?
 More customers equal more money.
 Do you see how those two things conflict?

 Bethesda’s upcoming Fallout 76 is even worse.
-It not only lacks difficulty settings, when you die you can respawn nearby with little to no penalty.
-(Just a few caps, it’s in-game currency.)
+It not only lacks difficulty settings, but when you die you can respawn nearby with little to no penalty.
+(Just a few caps, it’s the in-game currency.)
 You go right back to what you were doing.
 In terms of functionality, you could grant the player infinite health, literally make them invincible.
 It would work the same exact way as it does now.
 I find that absurd.

 In reality, you could smite the child with little effort, but the kid doesn’t know that.
 The thing is, most gamers these days aren’t children, we’re adults.
 We don’t need games to force us to play pretend, we know better.
 We need to be given a choice.
 Some of us prefer hard games, some prefer easy.
 One isn’t better than another, but if you’re locked into one when you wanted the other, your enjoyment suffers and there isn’t much you can do.

 Red Dead Redemption 2 is another example.
 It commits the cardinal sin of not including difficulty settings, I found the games main missions to be incredibly easy.
-But not only that, it defaults to one of the most extreme forms of auto aim I have ever seen.
+But not only that, it defaults to one of the most extreme forms of auto-aim I have ever seen.
 You push a button and your gun snaps to an enemy.
 It’s a game playing itself almost to the level of some of those idle mobile games that require little to no input from the player.
 I can’t imagine many people who enjoy easy difficulty settings want the game playing for them to that degree.
 It can be turned off thankfully.

 However Red Dead Online is on the horizon and something tells me it’s going to be on by default in it also So ether players are going to be aim-botting each other off of horses.
 Or those who disable it are going to be put in separate lobbies.
-Which means splitting the player base over a senseless feature that really should be under the accessibility’s category and not the default way a game is played.
+This means splitting the player base over a senseless feature that really should be under the accessibility category and not the default way a game is played.

-I feel like developers need to have a bit more faith in gamers abilities to adapt and learn, and maybe we need to have that faith in ourselves.
+I feel like developers need to have a bit more faith in gamers’ abilities to adapt and learn, and maybe we need to have that faith in ourselves.
 Somewhere, sometime it seems like it has become an evil thing to need to get better at a game to progress, but you get better at a game just by playing it.
 Which you were going to do anyway right?

-But some don’t share that viewpoint with me, and its okay.
+But some don’t share that viewpoint with me, and it’s okay.
 That’s why difficulty settings ranging from high to low should be mandatory in nearly every game.
 But at the same time keep in mind, if your death system amounts to nothing more than a health refill.
 Its difficulty is a moot point anyway.

-Its fine to make your game playable by casual’s and even non-gamers, just give us the option to turn up the heat and allow us the ability to fail should we want it.
+It’s fine to make your game playable by casual’s and even non-gamers, just give us the option to turn up the heat and allow us the ability to fail should we want it.
 With that choice everyone wins, no wins left out in the cold.

 Because right now, I’m staring at a lot of games of 2018 I want to play, enjoy and scream from the rooftops about.
 But our relationship was doomed to fail, rigged from the start.
 Short of erasing 20 years of gaming experience, I can’t do a damn thing about it.